spectrum-health-systems/TingenTransmorger/docs/man/README.md

 }
 ```

-Let's look at each component, shall we?
+There are three components to the configuration file:

+- Mode
+- StandardDirectories
+- AdminDirectories

 ### Mode

 There are two modes that Transmorger can run in:

 - **Standard**
-This is the mode that end-users should always use
+This is the mode that end-users should always use.

 - **Admin**
 This mode is used for rebuilding the Transmorger database, and is *not* intended for end-users.
 You can find more information about this mode [here]().